 The brutal murder of a French citizen sees French homicide investigator Kahina Zadi (Leïla Bekhti) go to Kiruna, Sweden.
 Together with Rutger Burlin (Peter Stormare) she begins an investigation that soon takes on staggering proportions.

 Former criminal Rickard has vanished.
 Fleeing Sweden and the old friends he has testified against, he abandons his name, his life, and his family to start over in Thailand.
 Ten years later ...
 See full summary »

-Hanna, who works at the division for organized crime at the Stockholm police departement, gets involved in a power struggle of the underworld when her lover and co-worker Sven is abducted.
-The situation gets even more complicated when it turns out that Hannas' estranged son Christian is involved.
+Hanna, a police inspector in the financial crime unit at the Stockholm police department, gets involved in a power struggle of the underworld when her lover and co-worker Sven, an inspector in the organised crime unit, is abducted.
+The situation gets even more complicated when it turns out that Hanna's estranged son Christian is involved.

 Was this review helpful to you?